 Designing a destination-based GST becomes exceptionally complex in a country like India, where the power to tax domestic trade is bifurcated between the state and the centre.
 A conventional national GST can’t be implemented without the states losing their autonomy.
 Here comes into play the dual GST model, which signifies that GST would be levied by both the central and the state government on the supply.
-As per the constitution, the taxing power currently is split between the centre and the state.
+As per the constitution the structure of dual model of gst, the taxing power currently is split between the centre and the state.
 In the case of specific transactions, the ability to tax is given to the centre and while in other cases, the emphasis is given to the state.
 Considering the dual power to tax a transaction under GST, the structure is called the DUAL model of GST.
 It is adopted as an implementable solution for the Indian scenario.

 With this article, we will understand the core of the Dual GST model and various significant aspects of the same.